jiinmoon/AWSCertified/DVA-C01/01_AWS_IAM_+_EC2.md

   software by rapidly remapping the address to another instance in your account.

-- By default, you can only have upto 5 Elastic IP in your account.
+- By default, you can only have upto 5 Elastic IP in your account (Need more? ask AWS).
-    - Need more? ask AWS.

 - **Best practice is to avoid using Elastic IP**.
     - They are too simple; and often reflect poor architectural decisions.
     - Unsecure to way to directly expose your AWS service with EIP.
     - Instead, better approach would be to use a random public IP and register